 7 – Can I buy a house in Mauritius?

 In short, yes, you can buy real estate in Mauritius.
 Non-citizens can only buy in certain developments which are set out in detail at the Real Estate page.
 The types of developments that you would need to be looking at are the Property Development Scheme, Smart Cities and Ground plus 2 developments.
 There are still some older developments that are licensed as IRS or RES developments.
-If you spend more that USD 375,000 then you will also get permanent residence for the investor and their dependent family.
+Relocation to Mauritius can happen before or after you buy a property although some investment opportunities are only available if have a permit.
+If you spend more than USD 375,000 then you will also get permanent residence for the investor and their dependent family.
 This also allows the permit holder to work without needing a separate occupation permit.

 8 – What language is spoken in Mauritius?